 (c) The commissioner shall provide to all bidders or design-build teams all data shared between the commissioner and the construction manager/general contractor during the contract negotiations under this subdivision.

-NOTE: This section, as added by Laws 2012, chapter 287, article 3, section 4, expires one year following the acceptance of ten construction manager/general contractor contracts.
-Laws 2012, chapter 287, article 3, section 4, the effective date.
+NOTE: This section, as added by Laws 2012, chapter 287, article 3, section 4, expires one year following the acceptance of 20 construction manager/general contractor contracts.
+Laws 2012, chapter 287, article 3, section 4, the effective date, as amended by Laws 2021, First Special Session chapter 5, article 4, section 122.

 Official Publication of the State of Minnesota